Personal Safety for you

 Safety for Seniors

 Contrary to belief, seniors still only represent a very small percentage of crime victims.
 Visit the WA Police Safety for Seniors website for tips to keep you safe using public transport, your telephone and while shopping.
-There are also links to other websites with information on elder abuse.
+Download our Safety for Seniors brochure.

 Safety for Young People